ed3894/Rock-Fall-/Report.md

 *Figure x: Arduino 33 BLE Sense Board*

 Software Components:
-•	Data Collection: Utilizing Arduino libraries to interface with IMU sensors
+- **Data Collection**: Utilizing Arduino libraries to interface with IMU sensors
-•	Model Training: Data collected is used to train machine learning models on platforms like Edge Impulse
+- **Model Training**: Data collected is used to train machine learning models on platforms like Edge Impulse
-•	Model Deployment: Trained models are converted to TensorFlow Lite format and deployed on the microcontroller
+- **Model Deployment**: Trained models are converted to TensorFlow Lite format and deployed on the microcontroller
-•	Real-Time Inference: The microcontroller processes incoming sensor data to detect rockfall events
+- **Real-Time Inference**: The microcontroller processes incoming sensor data to detect rockfall events

 # 2. Quality Control
 ## Safety